kent-map/kent/placesqz/wateringbury-overview.md

 A pond quietly rests, surrounded by domestic relics.
 Another gem in Wateringbury’s trove, peacefully hidden away down Love Lane.
 There are a cluster of historic houses just opposite.

 **Footpath**
-As you get to the end of Love Lane and continue past the place where it meets with <span data-mouseover-image-zoomto="949,573,1283,858">Mill Lane</span>, you will find this footpath leading off into the country.
+As you get to the end of <span data-mouseover-image-zoomto="950,573,1283,859">Love Lane</span> and continue past the place where it meets with <span data-mouseover-image-zoomto="949,573,1283,858">Mill Lane</span>, you will find this footpath leading off into the country.
  <param ve-image url="https://stor.artstor.org/stor/70056d92-7406-48ec-a8e5-060c6bcf584d">

 **The Thatched house**